How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

 I have all my important documents in order and stored in my safe.
 All I have to do is grab them and throw them in my bag.
 With everything that is going on right now, it is so important that if you are stopped and approached during an emergency, you can verify who you are without being detained.
 Whether you are an American citizen or not.
 There will come a time when EVERYONE will be stopped and questioned!

-And please keep in mind, you might not ever get to return to your home.
+And please keep in mind, you might never get to return to your home.
 So it is IMPERATIVE to have your important documents with you when you evacuate.

 Fuel and light